The WHY in Business Processes: Discovery of Causal Execution Dependencies: [id=del] Experimental setup and evaluation [id=add] Soundness and applicability evaluation of our method Soundness and applicability evaluation of our method

 We conducted a total of 10 experiments for the confounder pattern, having five logs in each experiment.
 Data generations adhered to the case where the $Accept$ task is a confounder, following the equations:

 We have created two datasets conforming to the configuration shown in Table~\ref{tab:configuration-confounder}.
-In the first, $Email$ always completes before $Archive$ has started, dictating full-time precedence between the two activities.
-In the second, we introduced exponential distribution in both activities, assuring $Email$ completes before $Archive$ in most of the cases.
-Intervals between start times were extended in the exponential case to ensure a small amount of swapping cases.
-Data generation was conforming to the assumptions of a known confounder.
+In the first \chadded[id=add]{one}, $Email$ always completes before $Archive$ has started, dictating full-time precedence between the two activities.
+In the second \chadded[id=add]{one}, we introduced \chadded[id=add]{an} exponential distribution in both activities, assuring \chadded[id=add]{that} $Email$ completes before $Archive$ in most of the cases.
+Intervals between start times \chadded[id=add]{(relative to $Accept_{time}$ as in Equation~\ref{eqn:simulated-tasks-confounder})} were extended in the exponential case to ensure a small amount of swapping \chdeleted[id=del]{cases}\chadded[id=add]{activities between $Email$ and $Archive$}. \chadded[id=add]{Swapping means that the execution order of the two activities alternates between different traces.} Data generation was conforming to the assumptions of a known confounder \chadded[id=add]{as stated in Section~\ref{sec:causal-patterns}}.